Skip to content

 What is geothermal energy?

-Geothermal energy is the thermal energy generated and stored within the world.
+Geothermal energy is the thermal energy generated and stored within the Earth.
 Thermal energy is the energy that determines the temperature of the substance.
-The heat of the crust originates from the first formation of the earth and from the decay of materials (in currently uncertain but possibly roughly equal proportions).
+The crust’s heat originates from the earth’s first formation and from the decay of materials (in currently uncertain but possibly roughly equal proportions).
 The adjective geothermal originates from the Greek word γῆ (gê), meaning Earth, and θερμός (thermos), meaning hot.

 Earth’s internal heat is thermal energy generated from decay and continual heat loss from Earth’s formation.
-Temperatures at the CMB may reach over 4000 °C which is the most dynamic part of the planet, which is directly affecting Earth’s rotation and magnetic field.
-The high temperature and pressure in Earth’s interior cause some rock to melt and solid mantle to behave plastically, leading to parts of the mantle convicting upward since it’s lighter than the surrounding rock.
+Temperatures at the CMB may reach over 4000 °C, which is the planet’s most dynamic part, directly affecting Earth’s rotation and magnetic field.
+The high temperature and pressure in Earth’s interior cause some rock to melt and solid mantle to behave plastically, leading to parts of the mantle convecting upward since it’s lighter than the surrounding rock.
 Rock and water is heated within the crust, sometimes up to 370 °C (700 °F).

 Geothermal Energy